-How to use the gears on your bike?
+How to use your bike's gears properly

 8 min

-How to use <blue>the gears on your bike</blue>?
+How to use your bike's gears properly

 The article in a nutshell